ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 entire connection.

-# Configuration of Clients {#client-config}
+# Client Configuration {#client-config}

-Clients are configured to use UDP Proxying over HTTP via a URI Template
+HTTP clients are configured to use a UDP proxy with a URI Template
-{{!TEMPLATE=RFC6570}} with the variables "target_host" and "target_port".
+{{!TEMPLATE=RFC6570}} that has the variables "target_host" and "target_port".
 Examples are shown below:

 ~~~